cdiggins/Platonic.CSharp/README.md

 where.
 Many popular plug-in APIs (including Unity and Visual Studio) require using older versions of the language which have fewer features.

+# The Rules

+## Language Rules

+1. Only C# 7.3 and .NET Standard 2.0 is supported
+1. No unsafe code is allowed

+## Immutability by Default

+1. All data types (classes, structs, and interfaces) are immutable by default
+1. An immutable data type does not allow any property setters or changing of fields from any internal method or external code
+1. Immutable data types cannot have fields or properties that are mutable data types

+## Mutability and External Libraries

+1. Mutable types must be annotated with a `[Mutable]` attribute.
+The precise type and origin of the MutableAttribute does not matter, you can define it locally if not imported from another class.
+Analyzers and other tools will look for any attribute with the name `MutableAttribute`.
+1. Only classes can be declaraed as mutable
+1. Mutable data types cannot be captured in a lambda or a delegate
+1. Classes and interfaces imported from other libraries (including System) are assumed to be mutable data types, except for `System.String`
+1. Arrays are considered a mutable data types
+1. Structs imported from other libraries are treated as immutable
+1. A mutable type can only be used in one place at a time.
+It cannot be assigned to different variables, fields, or formal arguments

 # Birth of Plato

 Platonic C# came from the idea of embedding a new language in C# that was pure functional and